-THE FACT: We will never, ever be allowed to do realistic sex education in our schools.
-It’s not just the Evangelical uber-conservative parents who won’t allow it; it’s the moms and dads who should know better.
+I finally understand that we will never, ever be allowed to do realistic sex education in public schools.
+It’s not just the uber-conservative Evangelical parents who won’t allow it; it’s the moms and dads who should know better.

---How do we make sex education effective for young adults whose main source of sex education is porn?
-Porn--where women are instantly pleased the moment a man whips out a gigantic penis; forget conversation, consent, foreplay, trust, and desire.
-And forget that he's taking enough Viagra to give every man in assisted living a week-long erection.
+In porn, women are instantly pleased the moment a man whips out a gigantic penis; forget conversation, consent, foreplay, trust, desire, respect and concern.
+And forget that the average porn actor is taking enough Viagra to give every man in assisted living an erection for a week.

-If we don't make pleausure the cornerstone of sex eduction, nobody is going to listen.
-Teens and young adults will turn to porn for sex education, which is what they've been doing and will continue to do unless we learn to do sex education differently.
+Yet if we don't make pleausure the cornerstone of sex eduction, nobody is going to listen.
+Teens and young adults will turn to porn for sex education, which is what they've been doing and will continue to do until we learn to do sex education differently.